 Capture your ‘spirit’

 Think about what all of this all actually means in the real world.
 Make it human.
 Bring it to life.
 Use storytelling.
 What is the essence of your brand, and how does (or should) that present itself every day?
-(Think of it as a good day but be conscious that we all have bad days too!)

 Consider ALL of your audiences